HimoriK/book/src/ch03-03-how-functions-work.md

 We can define functions to have *parameters*, which are special variables that are part of a function’s signature.
 When a function has parameters, you can provide it with concrete values for those parameters.
-Technically, the concrete values are called *arguments*, but in casual conversation, people tend to use the words *parameter* and *argument* interchangeably for either the variables in a function’s definition or the concrete values passed in when you call a function.
+Also called *arguments*, the terms *parameter* and *argument* are used interchangeably for either the variables in a function’s definition or the concrete values passed in when you call a function.

 In this version of `another_function` we add a parameter: